Kean University Policy on Electronic File Sharing of Media

 A third violation will result in the computer being banned for a semester.
-In addition, the user will be required to meet with the Office of Student Conduct and further disciplinary action may be taken against the user at that time (http://www.kean.edu/KU/Community-Standards-and-Student-Conduct).
+In addition, the user will be required to meet with the Office of Community Standards and Student Conduct and further disciplinary action may be taken against the user at that time (http://www.kean.edu/KU/Community-Standards-and-Student-Conduct).

 Action by Kean University may be in addition to civil and criminal enforcement actions taken independently.